 - The Division Dean will identify a PCC faculty member to conduct the course assessment.

 - Assessment of Dual Credit courses may be done by Department Chairs or FT faculty or PT faculty.

-- PCC faculty will be reimbursed for no more than three hours at the faculty Special Projects Rate for each course assessed; faculty will be paid for their mileage to assessment sites, but will not be paid for the travel time to the assessment site.
+- PCC faculty will be reimbursed for no more than three hours (at the PCC Special Projects Rate) for each course assessed.
+Faculty will be paid for their mileage to assessment sites, but will not be paid for the travel time to the assessment site.

 - Complete a bi-weekly time and mileage sheet and submit to the Dual Credit office for processing at RC 3 226.

 - Syllabus and materials review (there is a Dual Credit Site Visit Form for this)